wmpollock/metafiddler/README.md

 From there down the sequential road I travelled.

-Anyway, I cobbled up a web interface wrapper to MuFi and that was cool and all but since I wanted to either reject a song or put it into one of my collections I'd need to find the browser amongst many, etcetera.
+I cobbled up a web interface wrapper but I wanted a headless interface, one I didn't need to select into, it would just be there, monitoring and running.

-This mess is to get around all that.
-Because dang, I'm /years/ behind now.
+And here we are :D

 ## Disclaimer

-The author is in not affiliated with MetaFilter Network LLC though is a longtime fan.
+The author is in not affiliated with MetaFilter Network LLC though is a longtime user and sometime member.